spans of highways in comfort. The small cars that developed

 money I spent on shipping worth it!

-Wilderness provides all the parts, and has adapter plates ready
+the kit is fairly complete it is not "easy".
+While Wilderness provides all the parts, and has adapter plates ready

 drilled for VW Beetles, things get a little different when doing a car